Is your baby fussy every time you offer the breast? Do they cry, making it hard to breastfeed?

 If your baby is fussier in the morning, it could be that your overly full breasts release too much milk too quickly.
-Your breasts have become engorged with milk during the night and baby can’t cope with this forceful let-down.
+Your breasts may have become engorged with milk during the night and your baby can’t cope with this forceful let-down.

 The Solution for Fast Milk Flow